Culebra, Puerto Rico: Transportation

 There is public transportation available in the island, through public cars and taxis.

-There is 1 bridge in Culebra.
+There is one bridge on the island.

 Navy Culebra protests

 The Navy–Culebra protests is the name given by American media to a series of protests starting in 1971 on the island of Culebra, Puerto Rico against the United States Navy use of the island.
-The protests led to the U.S. Navy abandoning of its facilities on Culebra.
+The protests led to the U.S. Navy abandoning its facilities on Culebra.

 The historical backdrop was that in 1902, three years after the U.S. invasion of Puerto Rico, Culebra was integrated as a part of Vieques.
 But on June 26, 1903, U.S. President Theodore Roosevelt established the Culebra Naval Reservation in Culebra.
 The suitability of Culebra and its topography for the technical requirements of naval gunfire and aircraft weapons exercises was recognized in 1936, and the Government of the United States declared Culebra and its adjacent waters as the Culebra Naval Defensive Sea Area in 1941.
 This military defense area included all coastal waters from high-tide elevation to three miles off shore.
 The naval gunnery and aircraft weapons ranges at Culebra played a considerable role, along with other gunnery facilities near Guantanamo Bay in Cuba, in the combat readiness of Allied Naval Forces during the Second World War.
 These Caribbean ranges again served as primary weapons training grounds for both Naval Gunfire Support Exercises and aircraft weapons systems proficiency during the critical period of the Korean War starting in the summer of 1950.
 The United States Naval exercises reached a peak in 1969, as many ships and air units were attached to the Atlantic Fleet for gunnery and aerial ordnance proficiency prior to their ultimate assignments to naval task forces stationed in Southeast Asia.

 In 1971 the people of Culebra began the protests for the removal of the U.S. Navy from Culebra.
 The protests were led by Ruben Berrios, President of the Puerto Rican Independence Party (PIP), a well-regarded attorney in international rights, President-Honorary of the Socialist International, and Law professor at the University of Puerto Rico.
 An ecumenical chapel was built on Flamenco Beach, in an action led by Catholic Bishop Antulio Parilla Bonilla, Baptist minister, Luis Rivera Pagán, and George Lakey of the Quaker Action Committee.
 Berrios and other protesters squatted in Culebra for a few days.
 Some of them, including Berrios, were arrested and imprisoned for civil disobedience.
 The official charge was trespassing on U.S. military territory.
 The protests led to the U.S. Navy discontinuing the use of Culebra as a gunnery range in 1975 and all of its operations were moved to Vieques.
 The case against the Navy was led by Washington lawyer Richard Copaken as retained pro-bono by the people of Culebra island.

 The cleaning process of the island has been slow.
 At the end of 2016, the United States Army Corps of Engineers sent letters to the residents of Culebra citing active removal of undetonated explosive material still present on the island.